 2) Complete Application Online via the Passport Wizard and print it out.
 The Passport Wizard will walk you through the process of filling out any passport service form electronically and put the information into a barcode that we can upload instantly when you come in to apply for your passport.
 For assistance, please refer to the instructions for using the Passport Wizard.(PDF-1.39KB)

-After filling out your application, bring it with you to the Embassy with an appointment or if applicable, send it via our designated courier services.
+After filling out your application, bring it with you to the Embassy with an appointment or if applicable, send it via our designated courier service.
 (ILYANG)

 Apply for a Passport